usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 Assertions SHALL be cryptographically signed by the issuer (IdP).
 The RP SHALL validate the digital signature or MAC of each such assertion based on the issuer's key.
 This signature SHALL cover all vital fields of the assertion, including its identifier, issuer, audience, subject, and expiration.

-The assertion signature SHALL either be a digital signature using asymmetric keys or a message authentication code (MAC) using a symmetric key shared between the RP and issuer (normally during registration of the RP).
+The assertion signature SHALL either be a digital signature using asymmetric keys or a message authentication code (MAC) using a symmetric key shared between the RP and issuer.
 Shared symmetric keys used for this purpose by the IdP SHALL be independent for each RP to which they send assertions, and are normally established during registration of the RP.
 Public keys for verification of digital signatures MAY be fetched by the RP in a secure fashion at runtime, such as through an HTTPS URL hosted by the IdP.
 Approved cryptography SHALL be used.

 #### 5.2.3.
 Encrypted Assertion